Zapmap Premium: Spring charging discount promotion

 Most, if not all, EV drivers will know that there are several different ways to pay for EV charging in the UK.
 Here we round them up and explain a little more about them.

-Because it's a single-app payment solution that uses a credit or debit card to pay for charging, Zap-Pay avoids the hassle of using multiple apps across different networks.
-It means that EV drivers can search, plan and pay for charging all within one app.
+You have two ways to pay with Zapmap.
+Via the app, or with the Zapmap Charging card.
+Zapmap provides a single-app payment solution that uses a credit or debit card to pay for charging so that our users can avoid the hassle of using multiple apps across different networks.
+It means that EV drivers can find and pay for charging all within one app.

 Pay with contactless credit or debit card

-On top of all-in-one app solutions, such as Zap-Pay from Zapmap (and other companies too), many networks now take contactless credit or debit card payment and, generally speaking, charge point operators have been moving to make payment easier for EV drivers.
+On top of Zapmap’s all-in-one app solutions,, many networks now take contactless credit or debit card payment and, generally speaking, charge point operators have been moving to make payment easier for EV drivers.

 Quick, easy and accessible, contactless payment suits many people.
 The government has mandated that contactless payment be available on all new rapid chargers that are installed, and within the next couple of years this will also apply to any existing rapid chargers without contactless capability.